Dharani865/HR-Analytics-/README.md

 1.Project Title:

    HR Analytics

 2.Description:

     This HR Analytics Dashboard, likely built with Power BI, provides insights into employee attrition and other key HR metrics.

 3.Purpose:

    To analyze employee turnover trends and identify key factors influencing attrition.To visualize various data points related to HR, such as employee demographics, job roles, and salary bands, in relation to attrition.

 4.Tech Stack :

-   Key technologies used to built the dashboard:.
+   Key technologies used to built the dashboard:

       The dashboard was built using the following tools and Technologies:

        * Power BI or Tableau – Data visualization platform used for report creation.
        * Excel / CSV – Data source
        * Power Query - Data transformation and cleaning layer for reshaping and preparing the data.